getting-startedgamificationtutorialapiquickstart

 Define XP rules

-Create rules that map user actions to XP rewards:
+In the admin console, navigate to Rules and create rules that map user actions to XP rewards:

 Define level thresholds